gersonkaitor/Secrets/README.md

 # Secrets

-There are level of Authentication and security
+There are levels of Authentication and security

 Level 1 - Users with username and password \
 Level 2 - Database encryption using mongoose-encryption and setting up an environment variable to keep the secret safe \